 On the day of your surgery:

-Anti-reflux surgery is a safe operation.
 Heartburn and other symptoms should improve after surgery.
-But some people still need to take drugs for heartburn after surgery.
+Some people still need to take drugs for heartburn after surgery.

-Some people will need another surgery in the future to treat new reflux symptoms or swallowing problems.
+You may need another surgery in the future if you develop new reflux symptoms or swallowing problems.
 This may happen if the stomach was wrapped around the esophagus too tightly, the wrap loosens, or a new hiatal hernia develops.

 Fundoplication; Nissen fundoplication; Belsey (Mark IV) fundoplication; Toupet fundoplication; Thal fundoplication; Hiatal hernia repair; Endoluminal fundoplication

 Falk GW, Katzka DA.
 Diseases of the esophagus.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 140.

 Katz PO, Gerson LB, Vela MF.
 Guidelines for the diagnosis and management of gastroesophageal reflux disease.
 Am J Gastroenterol.
 2013;108:308-28.
 PMID: 23419381 www.ncbi.nlm.nih.gov/pubmed/23419381.

 Petersen RP, Pellegrini CA, Oelschlager BK.
 Hiatal hernia and gastroesophageal reflux disease.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 42.